jrchang612/ultrafast_review/README.md

 Follow the instruction of venv (https://docs.python.org/3/library/venv.html) to create a virtual environment and install the required packages as listed in "requirements.txt".
 We expect the typical install time to be less than 1 hour, usually limited by the time required to install the scipy package.

 # Demo:
-Run "ultrafast_review_plot_finalized.ipynb".
+Run "ultrafast_review_plot_rev2-dc-upload.ipynb".
 The expected output is stored alongside with the jupyter notebook file.
 Expected run time for each figure is less than 1 minute on a typical desktop computer.

 # Instruction of use:
 Follow the documentation in Jupyter notebook/Jupyter Lab (https://jupyter.org/) if you are not familiar with them.
 You can reproduce all the results by run through the entire "ultrafast_review_plot_finalized.ipynb".